dyne/tomb/README.md

 Information on developers involved is found in the [AUTHORS](AUTHORS.md) file.

-# Can Tomb be used inside other applications?
+# Can Tomb be used by applications?

 Sure as Hell it can!
 Licensing issues aside ([GNU GPLv3+](COPYING) terms) Tomb provides machine-readable output and interaction via some flags: